 Next, you may need to register your business entity with the state.
 If you decide to create an LLC, you need to file Articles of Organization with the Tennessee Secretary of State and pay a filing fee.
 Approval takes 24 hours if the papers are filed online or 3-5 business days if they’re sent in by mail.
 Corporations will instead need to file a Tennessee corporate charter.
 A business formation company can assist you with this chore, as well.

 Doing business in any state usually requires a federal employer identification number (EIN).
-To acquire this number, which is used to pay federal taxes and required to hire employees, visit IRS.gov.
-Owners should also visit the Tennessee Department of Revenue to obtain an ID number, and look into business licenses and permits you may need.
+Without an EIN, you cannot set up a business bank account.
+To acquire this number, which is used to pay federal taxes and hire employees, visit the IRS website.
+You should also visit the Tennessee Department of Revenue to obtain an ID number, and look into business licenses and permits you may need.

 When you’re ready to bring in customers, it’s time to deploy marketing tactics.
 Your methods will depend on whom you’re trying to attract.
 If you’re launching a young, hipster bar in Nashville, use social media accounts that appeal to this demographic, like Instagram and Snapchat.
 If you’re launching an outdoor adventure company in Pigeon Forge, you may opt for compelling testimonials and videos showcased on Facebook.

 Consider buying Facebook ads to target specific geographic areas in Tennessee and add your business name to online directories like YellowPages.

 Don’t forget more traditional advertising ideas like newspaper ads.
 Eighty-two percent of Tennessee adults still read the paper, so a well-placed ad could reach many potential customers.